amedhi/cmc-/INSTALL.md

 About
 -------
-The code provides the 'cmc++' library and sample classical Monte Carlo applications using the library.
+The code provides the 'cmc++' library and sample classical Monte Carlo applications developed using the library.

 Version
 -------
-cmc++ 1.0.0 - Sep 2016.
+cmc++ 1.0.0 - Oct 2016.

 Build
 ------------
-To build the library, edit the options.mk file in the root directory to set your compiler options.
+To build the library, edit the options.mk file in the root directory to set your compilation options.
 Then do 'make' in the root directory.
-If successful, it build the static library 'libcmc++.a' and installs it in the 'lib' directory and the header files in the 'include' directory under the root directory.
+If successful, it builds the static library 'libcmc++.a' and installs it in the 'lib' directory and the header files in the 'include' directory under the root directory.
 There are two dependencies - Boost and Eigen C++.
 You will need latest C++ compilers as the code contains many C++11 features.
 It it tested with